 Banking and Finance

 Financial inclusion [*] in the Arab region has been historically low compared to other regions.[2]
-The region’s account ownership for persons over 15 years stands around 37 percent, well below the world average of 69 percent.
-Women are particularly excluded, with only 26 percent of women reporting owning an account at a bank or another type of financial institution or personally using a mobile money service in the past year, compared to the global average of 65 percent.[3]
-Account ownership, however, is quite high in the GCC countries, reaching 88 percent in the United Arab Emirates and 83 percent in Bahrain; while in Yemen only 6 percent of adults reported having an account.
-Similarly, the Arab region lags behind other regions in terms of access to credit from formal financial institutions, with only 8 percent of persons over 15 years having borrowed from a financial institution or used a credit card, compared to the world average of 23 percent.
-The rate ranges from 46 percent in the United Arab Emirates to 1 percent in Yemen.[3]
+The region’s account ownership for persons over 15 years stands around 40.21 in 2021 up from 37 percent in 2017, well below the world average of 76.2 percent.
+Women are particularly excluded, with only 31.26 percent of women reporting owning an account at a bank or another type of financial institution or personally using a mobile money service, compared to the global average of 73.9 percent.[3]
+Account ownership, however, is quite high in the GCC countries, reaching 86.7 percent in the United Arab Emirates and 75.4 percent in Bahrain according to the latest available data; while in Yemen only 5.44 percent of adults reported having an account.
+Similarly, the Arab region lags behind other regions in terms of access to credit from formal financial institutions, with only 10 percent of persons over 15 years having borrowed from a formal financial institution or using a mobile money account, compared to the world average of 29 percent.
+The rate ranges from 32 percent in Saudi Arabia to 2 percent in Yemen.[3]

-Moreover, although small-and-medium enterprises (SMEs) play a major role in the economies of Arab countries, access to finance is one of the greatest challenges facing SMEs in the region, where only one in five has a loan or line of credit.
-In general, the percent of firms with a bank loan or line of credit is at 57 percent in Lebanon compared to only 6 percent in Egypt.[4]
+Moreover, although small and medium enterprises (SMEs) play a major role in the economies of Arab countries, access to finance is one of the greatest challenges facing SMEs in the region, where only one in five has a loan or line of credit.
+In general, the percentage of firms with a bank loan or line of credit is at 42 percent in Tunisia compared to only 4.4 percent in Egypt.[5]
 There is a great potential for the Arab region to expand financial inclusion that is still hindered though by the deficiencies in the financial infrastructure and regulatory frameworks that increase the costs and risks associated with increasing access to finance.

 When assessing financial depth [**], major discrepancies appear across Arab countries.
-The total bank deposit to GDP ratio is the highest in Lebanon at 240 percent, and the lowest in Mauritania at 2.7 percent.
-The private sector credit to GDP ratio [***] which is also a reference of the role/size of the private sector in the national economy, ranges between 3 percent in Mauritania and around 100 percent in Kuwait.[5]
+The total bank deposit to GDP ratio is the highest in Qatar at 110 percent, and the lowest in Sudan at 16.9 percent according to the latest available data.
+The private sector credit to GDP ratio [***] which is also a reference of the role/size of the private sector in the national economy, ranges between 7.89 percent in Sudan to 137 percent in Qatar.[5]

-Islamic finance [****] has grown rapidly over the past decade; the assets of Islamic banks operating in the Arab region make up around 20 percent of the Arab banking assets, accounting for more than USD 650 billion.[1]
-Around 50 percent of the Islamic financial institutions are located in the Arab region[1], mostly being located in Sudan, Iraq and Bahrain.[1][6]
+Islamic finance [****] has grown rapidly over the past decade; for example, the gross assets of Islamic banks operating in the UAE grew 7.31 percent to $177 billion by the end of the first quarter of 2023.
+Saudi Arabia is the largest Islamic finance market with assets of over $830 billion[7].
+Around 50 percent of the Islamic financial institutions are located in the Arab region[1], mostly located in Sudan, Iraq, and Bahrain.[1][6]

-This overview has been updated by the ADP team based on latest available data as of May 2020.
+This overview has been updated by the ADP team based on the latest available data as of August 2023.

 Sources: